Sailing the Greek Islands

 • General boat security - is it wise/safe to have computers/passports/phones or other valuables left on the boat during the day?

 Your valuables are your responsibility.
 We ask you to be mindful of how you store/hide any valuables when we are all off the boat.
 Generally, boats are safe.
-In my 40 years of sailing, I have never had someone come on board to steal.
+In my 40 years of sailing, we have never had a break-in or anything taken off the boat.

 Money